DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 # A Testament for the Children of the Experiment

-There is a feeling that many of us have experienced—a sense that something is fundamentally wrong with our understanding of the world.
-What if the story we've been told about our origins, our purpose, and our place in the cosmos is incomplete?
-What if there is a deeper, more profound truth about who we are just beginning to remember.
+There is a feeling that many of us have experienced—a sense that something is fundamentally wrong with the stories we've been told about ourselves.
+What if the truth about our origins, our purpose, and our place in the cosmos is incomplete?
+What if there is a deeper, more profound truth that we are just beginning to reconstruct, a truth that has been hidden from us for aeons?

-For millennia, we have been told we are the product of random chance.
+For millennia, we have been told we are the product of mostly random chance.
 But the most ancient myths—the ones we dismissed as fantasy—whisper a different truth.
-They spoke of beings who descended from the stars, who nurtured us and fought over the destiny of our species, ultimately leaving us orphaned and amnesiac.
+They spoke of powerful beings who walked amongst us, a symbiotic relationship.
+What happened? and who ultimately leaving us orphaned and amnesiac.

 The is the story of the Orphaned Species.